RS117/RLHD/settings-guide.md

 ### VSync Mode (default: adaptive)

 VSync syncs the framerate to monitors refresh rate to reduce screen tearing.
 It is only applied if you use the unlock FPS setting.
-The default is "adaptive" which will make use of gysnc/free-sync if your setup supports it.
+The default is "adaptive" which enables vsync when the framerate exceeds your monitors refresh rate.
 The alternatives are on (traditional vsync) and off.
-If you set vsync to off with your FPS unlocked you should consider setting an FPS target.
+If you set vsync to off with your FPS unlocked you should consider setting a reasonable FPS target.

-### Dynamic Lights (default: 25) (recommended: 25)
+### Dynamic Lights (default: 25) (recommended: 50)

 The dynamic lights in 117HD are beautiful but very taxing on the GPU.
-We recommend leaving this setting at the default but you might want to consider bumping this up if you can stomach some frame drops in heavily lit areas.
+We recommend setting this just above the default but you might want to consider bumping this up to the maximum if you can stomach some frame drops in heavily lit areas.

 ### Shadows (default: enabled) (recommended: enabled)